 - Como and St. Anthony

 - Greater Twin Cities

 Take a trip outside the city with these excursions:

 When Tricia Cornell returned to the United States after living in Central Europe for five years, she could have chosen to live anywhere, but she chose Minneapolis.
 The theater and arts scenes, the Twin Cities’ manageable size, the lakes (10 of them in Minneapolis alone), and, yes, even the weather, all proved irresistible to her.
 Now, after eight years in the Twin Cities, she’s still finding new reasons to love the area, as innovative new farmers markets open, greenways expand, and hometown chefs attract national attention.

 During her time abroad, Tricia authored more than 15 guides to six European cities, and wore out several pairs of shoes.
-Today, Tricia edits Minnesota Parent Magazine and Minnesota Good Age, in addition to writing the cookbook Eat More Vegetables: Making the Most of Your Seasonal Produce.
+Today, Tricia edits Minnesota Parent Magazine and Minnesota Good Age.
 And she’s still wearing out a lot of shoe leather as a freelance writer for local alt-weekly City Pages and Minnesota Monthly, where she’s tracked down everything from the best breakfast joint to the best yarn store.
 Each of these assignments has made Tricia appreciate her hometown even more.